Does Individual Economic Opportunity Justify Legalizing Prostitution?

 Thus the government becomes more and more embedded in the status quo inequality of women and the systems that support such inequality."

 Gunilla S. Ekberg, Special Advisor on issues of prostitution and trafficking in women at the Swedish Division for Gender Equality, at the Nov.
 2002 Seminar on the Effects of Legalisation of Prostitution Activities in Stockholm said:

 "Some prostitution defenders argue that prostitution is an acceptable solution to poverty.
 They assert that prostitution is a legitimate and rational choice for poor, uneducated and unskilled women for whom other kinds of work alternatives are hard to come by.

 What they mean, but do not say, is that prostitution is an acceptable solution for women living in poverty.
 Seldom do we see proposals that poor men should make their way out of poverty by welcoming the insertion of penises and other objects into them on a regular basis or dance naked on a stage in front of ogling and masturbating males.

 The prostitution industry exploits to its advantage the fact that most women and children who are in prostitution come from the most oppressed and vulnerable groups in society."

-Wendy Wright, President of Concerned Women for America's (CWA), was quoted in the Mar.
+Wendy Wright, former President of Concerned Women for America (CWA), was quoted in the Mar.
 5, 2003 CWA report entitled "Legalizing Prostitution at the U.N." as having said:

 "Anyone who considers legalizing prostitution as a solution to sexual trafficking or poverty should be required to learn what prostitutes endure.
 No one wants their daughter to grow up to be sexually abused, so we shouldn't legitimize the abuse of other people's daughters."